lpolovets/lpolovets.github.io/support/README.md

 * We have negotiated discounts with lots of service providers, and for commonly used tools (public clouds, ATS and CRM software, productivity tools, etc.)
 * We'll amplify your key announcements on social media, and we'll write a "Why We're Excited" blog post when you announce your funding round.
+* We are not an events-heavy fund, but occasionally run events with our sister fund, [Susa Ventures](https://susaventures.com/).
+* If you're not based in SF but are visiting, you can use the Susa/Humba office space in the Mission district.